web3index/web3index-org/README.md

 In order for a project to be considered for the index, its revenue data must be surfaced in a format that's consumable by the application.
 If the project you'd like to add to the index is built on Ethereum or any other blockchain supported by The Graph, we recommend adding it to The Web3 Index subgraph.
 You can find instructions on how to add a project to the subgraph [here](https://github.com/web3index/subgraph).

+Once you've successfully provided added a project othe subgraph, make sure to add the project to the [registry file](./registry.json).

-If a project's blockchain is not supported by The Graph, you'll have to provide this data via a publically accessible endpoint with a json response that adheres to the following schema:
+If a project's blockchain is _not_ supported by The Graph, you'll have to provide this data via a publically accessible endpoint with a json response that returns data in the following format, updated at least once a day:

 ```
 {